AlekhineFan/realtime-boardgames/README.md

 * Smart steps

 > The project uses Node/Express on the server side.
 Socket.io ensures fast communication between the players.
-Client side uses plain JavaScript with HTML&CSS and some Bootsrap 4
+Client side uses plain JavaScript with HTML&CSS and some Bootsrap 4 classes.
+There is no database for player accounts, each player chooses a nickname for the session.